COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Not possible.

-Flying charter under TA is, regardless of the commercial aspect, considered to be private use in the EU Customs Code and grants extra privileges for how the aircraft can be used and the period of stay.
+Flying charter under TA is, regardless of the commercial aspect, considered to be private use in the Union Customs Code and grants extra privileges for how the aircraft can be used and the period of stay.

 *) When the aircraft is used against a ticket fee it will be considered commercial use, please see scenario C.